-- Ponti G, Luppi G, Losi L, et al; Leser-Trelat syndrome in patients affected by six multiple metachronous primitive J Hematol Oncol.
+- Ponti G, Luppi G, Losi L, et al; Leser-Trelat syndrome in patients affected by six multiple metachronous primitive cancers.
+J Hematol Oncol.
 2010 Jan 11;3:2.

 - Husain Z, Ho JK, Hantash BM; Sign and pseudo-sign of Leser-Trelat: case reports and a review of the literature.
 J Drugs Dermatol.
 2013 May;12(5):e79-87.

 - Seborrhoeic keratosis; Primary Care Dermatology Society, 2013 (good resource for images)

 - Repertinger S, Wang J, Adickes E, et al; Melanoma in-situ arising in seborrheic keratosis: a case report.
 Cases J. 2008 Oct 23;1(1):263.